Bogle dance: Gerald Levy

 Levy was murdered on January 20, 2005 at a gas station in Kingston, Jamaica.
-While sitting in a Ford F-150 with four others two men on motorcycles rode by and shot the car multiple times, sending all to the hospital; only Levy and one other died of their wounds.
+As he sat in a Ford F-150 with four other people, two men on motorcycles rode by and shot the car multiple times, sending all occupants to the hospital; only Levy and one other died of their wounds.
 Former creative rival over the previous year, John Hype, was suspected of the murder after his house had been fire-bombed and burnt down later that evening.
 People of Jamaica still consider Mr. Levy the greatest dancehall dancer of all time.

 Artists who Bogle

 Artists who continue to perpetuate Levy's legacy of grace and creativity by giving him shout-outs in their songs include: DJ Bounty Killer, the trio Voice Mail, Elephant Man, and Beenie Man.
 In his song “L.O.Y.”
 Beenie Man sings, “Check Mr. Bogle and the Roses Crew, have a new dance they want everybody to do.”
 At the time of Levy’s death, Beenie Man offered a million dollar bounty for Levy's murderers and said he would raise the bounty to two million dollars after a week.
 Beenie Man and Levy were very close friends during the time they both spent in dance-halls in the 90’s.

 Pop-star Rihanna has acknowledged Gerald Levy's legacy in her song and video, “Rude Boy,” in which she is seen doing the Bogle and other Jamaican dance-hall moves.
 In an interview Rihanna said, "We used a lot of color, but also the costumes were very Jamaican dance-hall queen type."